yodabytz/swapwatch/README.md

 ## Features

-- **Real-Time Monitoring**: Continuously monitors memory and swap usage.
+- **Real-Time Monitoring**: Continuously monitors memory and swap usage to keep you informed of your system's performance.

+- **Automated Actions**:
-- **Automated Actions**: Drops caches and restarts specified services when swap usage exceeds defined thresholds.
+  - **Cache Management**: Automatically drops caches when swap usage exceeds defined thresholds.
+  - **Service Management**: Restarts specified services that are consuming excessive memory to help reduce swap usage.

+- **Curses-Based UI**:
-- **Curses-Based UI**: Provides a terminal-based user interface displaying system metrics and logs.
+  - **Terminal Interface**: Provides a terminal-based user interface displaying system metrics and logs in real-time.
+  - **Interactive Menu**: Access an interactive menu to manually restart monitored services.
+  - **Scrollable Logs**: Review past actions by scrolling through the logs directly within the UI.
+  - **Help Menu**: Access a help screen by pressing `?`, displaying available commands and features.

+- **Customizable Thresholds**:
-- **Customizable Thresholds**: Allows configuration of high and low swap usage thresholds.
+  - **Command-Line Arguments**: Set high and low swap usage thresholds via command-line options:
+    - `--swap-high VALUE`: Set the swap high threshold percentage (default: 75%).
+    - `--swap-low VALUE`: Set the swap low threshold percentage (default: 50%).
+  - **Validation**: Ensures that thresholds are within valid ranges and that the low threshold is less than the high threshold.

-- **Service Management**: Restarts services that are consuming excessive memory.
+- **Service Management**:
+  - **Automatic Restart**: Automatically restarts services based on their memory usage when swap usage remains high after dropping caches.
+  - **Manual Control**: Use the interactive menu to manually restart monitored services at any time.

+- **Process Memory Calculation**:
+  - **Child Processes Inclusion**: Optionally include child processes in memory calculations for services like `nginx`.
+  - **Accurate Memory Usage**: Uses RSS (Resident Set Size) for precise memory usage reporting, avoiding double-counting shared memory.

+- **User Interaction**:
+  - **Keyboard Controls**:
+    - Press `m` to open the interactive menu.
+    - Use the `Up` and `Down` arrow keys to navigate through logs and menus.
+    - Press `r` to restart a selected service from the menu.
+    - Press `q` to quit the application.
+    - Press `?` to display the help menu.
+    -
+- **Command-Line Help**:
+  - **Usage Information**: Run `swapwatch.py -h` or `swapwatch.py --help` to display command-line options and usage examples.

 ## Table of Contents